-- In each subreport, you can switch between Goal conversion and Ecommerce conversion, select goals and set the Lookback window.
+- (Optional) In each subreport, you can switch between Goal conversion and Order, select goals and set Lookback window.

-Note: A lookback window is the number of days Piwik PRO looks backward to include touchpoints for goal or ecommerce conversion.
-For example, for goal conversion that happened on May 10, a lookback window of 10 days will take into account all touchpoints from May 1 to May 10.
+Note: A lookback window is the number of days Piwik PRO looks back to include touchpoints for a goal conversion or order.
+For example, for a goal conversion that happened on May 10, a lookback window of 10 days will include all touchpoints from May 1 to May 10.

-- Additionally, in the Model comparison tool and Conversion paths, you can select the minimum path length.
+- (Optional) In Model comparison tool and Conversion paths, you can select the minimum length of the path.

-- Last click: All credit goes to the last channel the customer interacted with before buying a product or completing your website goal.
+- Last click: All credit goes to the last channel the customer interacted with before buying a product or completing your site goal.

-- Position based: The first and last touchpoint each gets 40% credit, and the remaining 20% is given evenly to the middle touchpoints.
+- Position based: The first and last touchpoints each get 40% credit, and the remaining 20% is given evenly to the middle touchpoints.

-- First click: All credit goes to the first channel the customer came into contact with before buying a product or completing your website goal.
+- First click: All credit goes to the first channel a customer came into contact with before buying a product or completing your site goal.